jhony-v/jhony-v/README.md

 ### How to search me

-📝 See my portfolio in [Jhony-24](https://jhony-24.github.io/portfolio)
+📝 See my portfolio in [Jhony Vega](https://jhony-24.github.io/portfolio)

 :globe_with_meridians: And making connection on [Linkedin](https://www.linkedin.com/in/jhony-vega-cuya-4b777715b/)